jeanmlv/jeanmlv/README.md

 ## 👋 Hi, I’m Jean

-🎓 Pharmacist-Biochemist | MSc in Biostatistics | Data Scientist with a strong foundation in Applied Statistics for Clinical Research, Pharma, and Industrial Processes.
+🎓 Pharmacist-Biochemist | MSc in Science and Technology | Data Scientist with a strong foundation in Applied Statistics for Clinical Research, Pharma, and Industrial Processes.

 🧠 Expert in R, Python and SQL, I develop end-to-end data science solutions — from data wrangling and statistical modeling to interactive dashboards and production-ready ML workflows.